This pickled rhubarb is a wonderful low carb and sugar free condiment!

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

 Rhubarb is one of those vegetables (why yes, it IS a vegetable) that really symbolizes spring produce.
-Both me and my husband are huge fans of it (apparently he used to eat it raw as a child!!) and I created my low carb rhubarb crumble recipe just for him.
+Both my husband and I are huge fans of it (apparently he used to eat it raw as a child!!) and I created my low carb rhubarb crumble recipe just for him.

 I have some wonderful low carb rhubarb recipes coming up over the next month or two, but first up is this pickled rhubarb!
 It's a tangy condiment that is easy to make, and keeps really well in the fridge.
 The natural pink color does slightly drain out of the rhubarb after a day or two, so if you want to boost it you could always add in a few drop of red food dye to make it more aesthetically pleasing!